mara-schulke/thb/datenbanken/sql/world.md

 ## In which country do 10 or more percent of the population live in the capital?

-## Show all countries where more than 5% of the population speaks german
+## Show all countries where more than 5% of the population speaks german.

 ## How many citizens are living in Africa?

 ## How many countries have less than 20.000.000 citizens?

-## Show the number of countries a language is spoken in
+## Show the number of countries a language is spoken in.

-## Show the number of countries where a language is spoken by more than 10% of the population
+## Show the number of countries where a language is spoken by more than 10% of the population.

-## List all countries and the number of thier cities with over 1.000.000 citizens
+## List all countries and the number of thier cities with over 1.000.000 citizens.

-## List all countries with have more than 5 cities which have at least 1.000.000 citizens
+## List all countries with have more than 5 cities which have at least 1.000.000 citizens.

-## Show all languages which are spoken in more than 5 countries where at least 10% of the citizens speak them
+## Show all languages which are spoken in more than 5 countries where at least 10% of the citizens speak them.

 ## Which countries speak more than 4 languages?